Top 10 Most Popular Dog Breeds For Indian Homes

 Selecting a Reputable Breeder:

-• If you choose to buy from a breeder, ensure they are reputable and prioritize the health and welfare of their dogs.
-Avoid puppy mills and backyard breeders who prioritize profit over the well-being of the animals.
+- If you choose to buy from a breeder, ensure they are reputable and prioritize the health and welfare of their dogs.
+Avoid puppy mills and backyard breeders who prioritize profit over the well-being of the animals, as this can negatively impact the friendly nature of the pet dog you bring home.

 Training and Socialization:

-• Start training and socialization early, ideally when the dog is a puppy.
+- Start training and socialization early, ideally when the dog is a puppy, as this helps them develop a friendly disposition.
 Positive reinforcement methods, such as treats and praise, are effective in teaching obedience and good behavior.

 Provide Proper Care:

-• Feed your dog a balanced diet appropriate for their age, size, and activity level.
+- Feed your dog a balanced diet appropriate for their age, size, and activity level, particularly for breeds like the Cocker Spaniel that may have specific nutritional requirements, ensuring they remain among the best companions.
 Provide fresh water, shelter, and a comfortable sleeping area.

 Exercise and Mental Stimulation: